 Collection Item Summary:

 The U.S. Air Force began developing this air-launched antisatellite missile (ASAT) to destroy enemy satellites after the USSR demonstrated its ability to attack satellites in space.
 At the tip of this two-stage missile was a Miniature Homing Vehicle (MHV).
 Once it separated from the missile, the MHV homed in and destroyed a satellite by direct collision, rather than by detonation of a warhead - a concept known as "hit-to-kill."
 The ASAT's maximum intercept altitude was at least 560 kilometers (350 miles).
 Five ASATs were flight tested, with the one launched from an F-15 fighter in September 1985 successfully intercepting and destroying an orbiting NASA satellite.
 The Air Force cancelled the ASAT program in the late 1980s.
-Boeing made this unflown ASAT, and the U.S. Air Force transferred it to NASM in 1990.
+LTV made this unflown ASAT, and the U.S. Air Force transferred it to NASM in 1990.